 I know: Sales funnel.

-Sounds like something right out of an MBS class.
+Sounds like something that comes right out of a Masters in Business class.

 And it is.